Walk Japan

-Walk Japan Limited, also known as WJ, or simply Walk Japan, is a Japan based tour company, founded in 1992 by Tom Stanley and Dick Irving.
+Walk Japan Limited or simply Walk Japan, is a Japan based tour company, founded in 1992 by Tom Stanley and Dick Irving.
 The company is a pioneer of "off-the-beaten-track" walking tours in Japan and are known for their tours to parts of Japan that are often not available for most visitors to Japan.
 They have been recognised for their work, including by National Geographic as one of the 200 Best Adventure Travel Companies on Earth.

 The half-way point of the Nakasendo Way tour.

 Japan Tours

 Walk Japan currently has 34 guided and self-guided tours.
 They are best known for the Nakasendo Way tour, which has been featured in publications such as The Sydney Morning Herald, The Observer, as well as 1,000 Places to See Before You Die.
 Their tour leaders are generally positively rated by both customers and travel writers alike for their enthusiasm, friendliness, knowledge of Japan and professionalism.
 The company also offers customized tours to its customers, as well as tours for schools and academic institutions.